 The Confederacy fired on the Union’s Fort Sumter on April 12.

 Norton knew it was time to leave Texas.
-The final issue of the Intelligencer under his editorship was February 22, 1862.
+The final issue of the Intelligencer under his editorship was printed February 22, 1862.
 Norton returned to Ohio for the duration of the war.

 In Ohio Norton worked to improve conditions for Confederate prisoners of war (especially Texans) at Camp Chase, rehabilitating somewhat his standing in this state.